Hooman-20/book-searcher/README.md

 # Book Searcher

 Book Searcher is a lightweight tool that makes it easy to **search inside large PDF textbooks**.
-It uses **TF-IDF and cosine similarity** to find the most relevant passages, returning snippets and page numbers instantly.
+It uses **TF-IDF (Term Frequency–Inverse Document Frequency) and cosine similarity** to find the most relevant passages, returning snippets and page numbers instantly.

 ---